MNeverOff/stripe-link-file-delivery/README.md

 I'm open to contribution and suggestions, feel free to open an issue or a pull request.

+I would be especially grateful for suggestions on how to speed up the Lambda to sub-1000ms execution time.
+Currently the Init is about 1000ms and Execution hovers around 2500ms, producing a noticeable delay for the customer.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.